 Prof Euan Ritchie

 Prof Euan Ritchie is a Professor, Wildlife Ecology and Conservation at Deakin University, Australia.
 He is an applied ecologist focused on conserving Australian and global biodiversity.
 His interests are wide, spanning behavioural, community, evolutionary, landscape and population ecology, and conservation biology.
 He is an avid science communicator writing widely and appears often on our radio and tv as a reliable source of conservation science.

 Prof Steven Chown

-Prof Steven L Chown is the President of ICSU’s Scientific Committee on Antarctic Research (SCAR) and the past head of the School of Biological Sciences, Monash University, Australia.
+Prof Steven L Chown is the past President of ICSU’s Scientific Committee on Antarctic Research (SCAR) and the past head of the School of Biological Sciences, Monash University, Australia.
 Much of his research career has been focused on the biological impacts of the major global change drivers, including climate change and biological invasions.
 He has a substantial focus on the sub-Antarctic and Antarctic.
 Steven has played a major role in the transfer of scientific knowledge into the Antarctic Treaty System.
 In 2010, Steven won the inaugural and prestigious Martha T. Muse Prize for Science and Policy in Antarctica.

 Dr Frederique Olivier